See where you're going.

-Nothing's worse than missing an obstacle and crashing mid-ride, but luckily, Light and Motion developed the Seca 1800 Race light to prevent that scenario from happening.
-The custom optics diffuse the 4 LEDs so that the immediate front-and-center is well-lit and visible, but the the Race Light also penetrates into the far-range, keeping your depth perception on point so you don't encounter any surprises while focusing on what's right in front of you.
-Couple that with a rechargeable battery (2.5 hours to full), and a waterproof rating that goes up to one meter, and you've got a cycling light that will go the distance alongside you, and fortunately for you, probably outlast you every time.
+Nothing's worse than missing an obstacle and crashing mid-ride, which is why Light and Motion developed the Seca 1800 Race light.
+The custom optics diffuse the 4 LEDs so that the immediate front-and-center is lit and visible, but the the Race Light also penetrates further out in front, keeping your depth perception on point so you don't encounter any surprises while focusing on what's right in front of you.
+Couple that with a rechargeable battery (2.5 hours to full), and a waterproof rating that goes up to one meter, and you have a cycling light that will go the distance alongside you, and fortunately for you, probably outlast you every time.

 - A high-powered cycling headlight for race or trail

-- 1800 lumens keep foreground, further distances visible
+- 1800 lumens keep foreground and further distances visible

 - Waterproof up to one meter, so it'll take a licking